APSL/rasengan/README.md

     - status_code: 200, 301, 302, 404, etc. Status code in the http request.
     - protocol: http or https, do the request over different http protocol.
 Default https.
     - redirect: expected redirect URL when you configure status code in 301 or 302.
+    - path: The url path to check in the domain.
+Default is '/'.
     - text: check text in the result page when you expect 200 code.
     - user_agent: use a custom user_agent for the request or stored one from keys: mobile, desktop, google_desktop, google_mobile.